 During the course of a 45-year career, Richard H. Love was inextricably involved with art.
 During that time he pursued an art career filled to the brim and overflowing.
 This website serves to document one of his many contributions to the art world - works of his own hands.

 The work shown on this website is a kind of summation of a whole career with examples extracted from the efforts of a lifetime.
-Some of the works are award winners and others have been shown several times.
-These are the best of the collection and many are for sale.
-They are nearly all in good condition, especially those which have come off the easel recently, and are all totally authentic and in their original state.
-These works come from a long line of American dreams and influences but all are intended to enhance the wall upon which they hang.
+Some of the works are award winners, some have been exhibited several times and others simply adorned his home over the years.
+These are some of the best of his legacy and many are for sale.

-Please feel free to contact me with any questions or inquiries and I will respond as soon as possible.
+Please feel free to contact us with any questions or inquiries and you will receive a response as soon as possible.
 Thank you.

 When I was a little boy of five I lived on a farm in Indiana.
 Owing to my family’s awareness of my obsession with drawing, they complimented me repeatedly and encouraged me.
 As highly unusual as it might sound for the exceedingly small town of Schneider, Indiana, I was given the opportunity to make some fairly decent art under the watchful eye of an itinerant teacher, one Mr. Mckee.
 He was a very thoughtful and unjealous giver of techniques even for a young boy who loved to draw.
 The influence was huge.
 I was fortunate to be given the opportunity to submit my art to a relatively large local art exhibition where I won a first prize.